 Mr. Sayer and his men had passed the whole winter on wild rice and maple sugar, which kept them alive but poor in flesh.
-Being a good shot on the wing, I had killed twenty large ducks more than we wanted.
+Being a good shot on the wing, I had killed twenty large ducks-more than we wanted.
 I gave them to him-a most welcome present, as they had not tasted meat for a long time.
 A mess of rice and sugar was equally acceptable to me, who had lived wholly on meat.
 I tried to live on it but, the third day, was attacked with heart-burn and weakness of the stomach, which two meals of meat cured; but the rice makes good soup.
-GLOWING with the best blood of both the Montreal factions, the new North-West Company planned and speedily achieved a number of splendid explorations and a wide expansion of trade.